reossta/gomycode-etl/README.md

 # GoMyCode – DataOps Internship
+Documentation

-1. Pipeline Description and Purpose
+→ Pipeline Description and Purpose
 The pipeline processes subscription data to:

 Clean and normalize date and percentage columns